Akashic

 Across the recorded series it reached a Democratic high of 94.6 points in 1940 and a Republican high of 78.1 points in 1964.
 Between 2020 and 2024 the metro moved 4.3 points toward the Republican candidate; the 2024 margin was 3.1 points.

-A population of 386,024, a 47% non-Hispanic-white share, and a median household income of $65,224 describe the metro.
+A population of 386,024, a 46% non-Hispanic-white share, and a median household income of $65,224 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Jackson, MS and Augusta-Richmond County, GA-SC.

 Compare two places, side by side